biojava/biojava.github.io/wiki/BioJava:CookBook:PDB:groups.md

 ### Groups

 The Group interface defines all methods common to a group of atoms.
-There are 3 tyes of Groups
+There are 3 types of Groups:

 -   [AminoAcid](http://www.biojava.org/docs/api/org/biojava/bio/structure/AminoAcid.html)
 -   [Nucleotide](http://www.biojava.org/docs/api/org/biojava/bio/structure/NucleotideImpl.html)
 -   [Hetatom](http://www.biojava.org/docs/api/org/biojava/bio/structure/HetatomImpl.html)

-In order to get all amino acids that have been observed in a PDB chain you can use the following utility method:
+In order to get all amino acids that have been observed in a PDB chain, you can use the following utility method:

 <java>